Is Resin Toxic? All about non-toxic resin

 It is essential to wear protective gear, including gloves, to prevent direct contact with the skin during the crafting process.
 If you do get resin onto the skin, check our guide on how to get resin off of hands and skin.

-In the event of accidental contact, promptly washing the affected area with soap and water is crucial to minimize the risk of skin irritation or allergic reactions.
+In the event of accidental contact, promptly washing the affected area with soap and water will help minimize the risk of skin irritation or allergic reactions.

 Regulations & Requirements